-When a project calls for a very specific timbre of voice with a distinct delivery style, often the only sample the customer will accept for consideration is a custom audition.
+When a project calls for a particular timbre of voice with a distinct delivery style, the only submission the customer wants to hear is a custom audition of their script.

 Fair enough.
-Even if the voice sample search is as detailed as our own Find Voices, it can still be difficult to unearth the vocal sound you have in your head.
-If it’s a fun project or of commercial value, we will put out an open casting call for auditions on our Voquent social media pages.
+Even if the Demo Sample search is as detailed as ours, it can still be challenging to unearth the vocal sound you have in your head.

 1. Follow the brief

 Oh hey!
 It's the same point I just made, but this time in bullet point form!
 The reason I repeat this is that it is the single most important rule.

 Very often, when I request a significant number of auditions at once—such as a mysterious character voice that any number of people may be capable of—I will automatically exclude anyone who doesn't follow the brief.